-Join David Gassner for an in-depth discussion in this video Creating and compiling a Go workspace, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Creating and compiling a Go workspace, part of Learning Go.

 - To create applications that require more than a single…source code file, you'll need to set up a Go workspace…with a complete directory structure that has…strictly defined subdirectory names.…Because the primary goal of this course is to get…you started with Go syntax, I'll mostly be sticking…with the simpler run and build commands,…but it's important to know how to manage more…complex applications.…I'll start in a command prompt, and I'm going to create…a directory that will be my workspace.…